The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Results

-We also tested this weak dependence of the cooling on turbulence explicitly and show the results in Fig.~\ref{fig:u_turb_vs_Da}.
+We also tested this weak dependence of the cooling on turbulence explicitly and give the results in Fig.~\ref{fig:u_turb_vs_Da}.
 The simulations without viscosity fall on the $u' \propto \mathrm{Da}^{1/10}$ relation found in \citet{Tan_2021}.
 In the weak cooling regime (${\rm Da_{mix}}<1$) the relation is not satisfied in the viscous runs.
-The turbulent velocities drop until they reach the $u'$ in adiabatic simulations, saturating at this value (blue-dashed lines).
+The turbulent velocities drop until they reach the $u'$ in adiabatic simulations, saturating at this value (dashed blue lines).
 The adiabatic system sets the floor for turbulent velocities depending on viscosity.

 In this weak cooling regime, the simulations show the expected behavior: the more viscous the system is, the less turbulent it becomes.
-However, for larger values of $\mathrm{Da_{mix}}>1$, all the runs tend to follow the $u' \propto \mathrm{Da}^{1/10}$, i.e., the runs mostly exhibit a level of turbulence \textit{(a)} much higher than expected and \textit{(b)} fairly independent of viscosity.
+However, for larger values of $\mathrm{Da_{mix}}>1$, all the runs tend to follow the $u' \propto \mathrm{Da}^{1/10}$; namely, the runs mostly display a level of turbulence \textit{(a)} that is much higher than expected and \textit{(b)} fairly independent of viscosity.

-Furthermore, Fig.~\ref{fig:u_turb_vs_Da} also shows that the characteristic Damköhler number at which the simulations follow the expected $u'\propto {\rm Da}^{1/10}$ relation increases with increasing viscosity, i.e. the runs with lower viscosity start following the relation at a lower $\mathrm{Da_{mix}}$, while the more viscous runs at a higher $\mathrm{Da_{mix}}$.
+Furthermore, Fig.~\ref{fig:u_turb_vs_Da} also shows that the characteristic Damköhler number at which the simulations follow the expected $u'\propto {\rm Da}^{1/10}$ relation increases with increasing viscosity (i.e., the runs with lower viscosity start following the relation at a lower $\mathrm{Da_{mix}}$), while the more viscous runs occur at a higher $\mathrm{Da_{mix}}$.
 In the strong cooling regime, all the simulations follow the $u' \propto \mathrm{Da}^{1/10}$ relation, suggesting that the effect of viscosity is reduced due to cooling.